uw-hai/crowdjs-server/README.md

 2. https://github.com/jbragg/heroku-buildpack-zmdp.git

 ## Run instructions
 - Run the application using either `heroku local` (if using Heroku) or `./run.sh .env -b host:port`.
+Use the second option if you would like to see exceptions.

 ## Testing instructions
 - Use `heroku local -f Procfile.test` (if using Heroku) or